Damian764/PokelifeQoL/README.md

 To use this UserScript, you need a browser extension that supports UserScripts, such as Tampermonkey or Greasemonkey.
 Once you have the extension installed, follow these steps:

+1. Open [RAW file](https://github.com/Damian764/PokelifeQoL/raw/refs/heads/main/pokelife-qol.user.js) in your browser
+2. Install the script using your browser extension

+Alternatively, you can

 1. Open the UserScript manager in your browser.
 2. Create a new script and paste the contents of the `pokelife-qol.user.js` file into the editor.
 3. Save the script and ensure it is enabled.